 Warning: During the software’s installation process, you’ll be asked whether or not you’d like to install Google Chrome and make it your default browser (above).
 While we can appreciate the irony of being offered additional software while installing an application designed to remove bloat from an already overcrowded hard drive, you’re going to want to take the time to deselect the option to install Chrome before proceeding with your installation.

 Once downloaded and installed on your system, CCleaner will make short work of just about anything you can throw at it (above).
 Available as either a 32- or 64-bit application, CCleaner will not only clean the temporary files, history, cookies, download history, and form history from most modern browsers, it will also rip right into Windows itself, purging recent document history as well as the OS’s Log and Temporary files.
 Once it’s finished with the usual suspects, you can also choose to set CCleaner loose on your Registry to remove unwanted ActiveX controls, ClassIDs, old file extensions, questionable shared DLLs, and broken shortcuts.
 If that’s not enough for you, the software can also remove temporary and recent files from a truckload of popular applications like Microsoft Office, Google Toolbar, and Adobe Acrobat.
-Best of all, thanks to another free download called CCleaner Enhancer (http://bit.ly/hngyWu), the program’s functionality has been extended to cover an even wider range of software applications, and also allows you to set up a maintenance schedule so CCleaner will clean and maintain your hard drive from here on through
+Best of all, thanks to another free download called CCleaner Enhancer (http://bit.ly/hngyWu), the program’s functionality has been extended to cover an even wider range of software applications, and also allows you to set up a maintenance schedule so CCleaner will clean and maintain your hard drive from here on through to eternity.

 Now that you’re armed with the tools you’ll need to get the job done right, there’s no excuse for you not to install your new software and get back to ignoring your family and friends.